 An insulated electrode with a non-insulated tip is advanced toward the concavity that is formed between the superior articulating process and the adjacent transverse process, which is in proximity to the nerve that is suspected of causing the symptoms.
 It is in this region where the use of high-frequency or radiofrequency energy is generated to produce a lesion via coagulative necrosis, thereby disrupting afferent pain signals.
 In pain medicine, the use of radiofrequency ablation most commonly involves targeting the specific medial branches of the dorsal rami that innervate pain-producing facet joints under fluoroscopic guidance.
 However, further investigations regarding the efficacy of ablation in other common pain syndromes continue to diversify its use.

 Nerve ablation has typically been used in the treatment of facet-mediated axial back pain of the cervical and lumbar spine that has failed conservative therapy.
-Additionally, it has other uses such reflief for chronic neck pain after whiplash and chronic headache syndromes due to occipital and trigeminal neuralgia.
+Additionally, it has other uses such as relief of chronic neck pain after whiplash and chronic headache syndromes due to occipital and trigeminal neuralgia.
 Ablation is performed after successful analgesia of the suspected trouble-causing nerve with a local anesthetic.
 There continue to be studies investigating the role of ablation in peripheral nerve-mediated pain outside of the spinal column, particularly in knee osteoarthritis and plantar fasciitis.

 Absolute contraindications for ablative nerve blocks are few, but these include active local infection at the site of needle insertion and elevated intracranial pressure.
 The use of anti-coagulants provides a unique challenge for practitioners, as clinical judgment must be used following accepted guidelines.
 Current guidelines put forth by ASRA (American Society of Regional Anesthesia and Pain Medicine) recommend that: